Procedural Anesthesia: Licensed Professionals Sedate and Monitor You

-The doctors at Digestive Care Physicians have contracted with Oracle Anesthesiology to provide the best possible care to patients undergoing surgery or minor procedures such as a colonoscopy.
+The doctors at Digestive Care Physicians have contracted with Oracle Anesthesiology to provide procedural anesthesia to sedate and monitor you during surgery or minor procedures such as a colonoscopy.
 Patients will be given preparation instructions in advance that must be followed exactly to ensure the safe use of procedural anesthesia.
-While Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; is performing the surgical procedure, a Certified Registered Nurse Anesthetist (CRNA), will monitor your vitals and more.
+While Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Ruth Montalvo, Dr. Jae Kim, or Dr. Long B. Nguyen, is performing the surgical procedure, a Certified Registered Nurse Anesthetist (CRNA), will monitor your vitals and more.

 - Provides pain relief and maintenance during and immediately following an operation or diagnostic procedure.